 Transact-SQL Reference (Transact-SQL) Transact-SQL is central to using SQL Server.

 All applications that communicate with an instance of SQL Server do so by sending Transact-SQL statements to the server, regardless of the user interface of the application.
 The following is a list of the kinds of applications that can generate Transact-SQL: General office productivity applications.
 Applications that use a graphical user interface (GUI) to let users select the tables and columns from which they want to see data.
 Applications that use general language sentences to determine what data a user wants to see.
-The Curse and Blessings of Dynamic SQL.
+To view the Transact-SQL reference topics To view the list of topics in the Transact-SQL reference section of SQL Server Books Online, follow these steps: The Curse and Blessings of Dynamic SQL.
 An SQL text by Erland Sommarskog, SQL Server MVP.

 Bigint if expressionToSearch is of the varchar(max), nvarchar(max), or varbinary(max) data types; otherwise, int.
 If either expressionToFind or expressionToSearch is of a Unicode data type (nvarchar or nchar) and the other is not, the other is converted to a Unicode data type.
 If either expressionToFind or expressionToSearch is NULL, CHARINDEX returns NULL.
 If expressionToFind is not found within expressionToSearch, CHARINDEX returns 0.
 CHARINDEX performs comparisons based on the collation of the input.
 The starting position returned is 1-based, not 0-based.
 0x0000 (char(0)) is an undefined character in Windows collations and cannot be included in CHARINDEX.